Are You Afraid of the Dark?: Legacy

 The show became a weekly staple for children and tweens in the 1990s.
 Kids "were old enough to stay up but not old enough to stay out, so [they] spent nearly every Saturday night huddled around television sets with friends or siblings, pretending not to be terrified by that week's tale."
 As written by Matt Melis,"But there's also a lot to admire in the care that went into trying to frighten us.
 We saw the protagonists encountering the creepy and supernatural in the same suburban settings we hailed from.
-They were remarkably vulnerable and insecure kids, too, ones with problems we could relate to; they were new kids, outcasts, rival siblings, and children experiencing rough patches like deaths in the family or parents filing for divorce."
+They were remarkably vulnerable and insecure kids, too, ones with problems we could relate to; they were new kids, outcasts, rival siblings, and children experiencing rough patches like deaths in the family or parents filing for divorce."Writing for the The A.V.
+Club, Michelle Welch described the series's legacy as "admirable" for its ability to scare children without condescending to them.

 Series co-creator D.J.
 MacHale said, "I wanted stories about real kids who were facing challenges that had nothing to do with the supernatural situation they ended up in."
 He added, "But I'd like to believe that by depicting kids taking charge of difficult situations, it opened up kid-viewers to the idea that they aren't powerless in their own lives."
 The show has also been hailed for its diversity in characters and stories.
-"I write about kids who find themselves in challenging situations, and ultimately solve the problems themselves ... no matter their sex, race, or age.
+"I write about kids who find themselves in challenging situations, and ultimately solve the problems themselves... no matter their sex, race, or age.
 We wanted to depict a wide variety of stories, characters, and situations.
 It was all about diversity," says MacHale.
 "We didn't play to stereotypes."
 The series was nominated for an NAACP Image Award in 1996.
 The show has also been seen as helping to create a generation of feminist horror fans, as it showed kids a world "where girls got to be the imperfect heroes as often as the boys did."
 According to MacHale, "in the first season alone, half of the scripts focused on female characters and were written by female writers."

+Notable episodes

+Several episodes of Are You Afraid of the Dark? have been singled out and praised by publications.
+The episode "The Tale of Laughing in the Dark" has been praised for its carnival aesthetic and its villain, Zeebo.
+"The Tale of the Ghastly Grinner" is credited for its range of storytelling elements and scariness.
+Similarly, "The Dead Man's Float" is singled out for its scariness along with its use of jump scares.